getsentry/sentry-ruby/docs/config.rst

     We guess the release intelligently in the following order of preference:

-    * Heroku's HEROKU_SLUG_COMMIT environment variable
+    * Commit SHA of the last commit (git)
     * Reading from the REVISION file in the app root
-    * Commit SHA of the last commit (git)
+    * Heroku's dyno metadata (must have enabled via Heroku Labs)

     .. code-block:: ruby